Skip to main content

 How DSCR qualification works

 DSCR stands for debt service coverage ratio.
-Lenders calculate it by dividing the property's gross rental income by the total monthly debt payment (principal, interest, taxes, insurance, and HOA if applicable).
+Lenders calculate it by dividing the property's gross rental income by the total monthly debt payment, including principal, interest, taxes, insurance, and HOA if applicable.

 A DSCR of 1.0 means the rent exactly covers the payment.
-Most lenders prefer 1.1 or higher, though some programs allow ratios below 1.0 for strong borrowers with other compensating factors.
+Most lenders prefer 1.1x or higher, though some programs allow ratios below 1.0 for strong borrowers with compensating factors like high credit scores, low LTV, or significant cash reserves.

 Who uses DSCR loans